 Although out-of-the-box PHP comes with a SoapClient class to interact with web services, it is much easier to pre-generate proxy classes to talk to the web service.

 Several tools are available for generating PHP proxies.
 The one that we are using in this tutorial is wsdl2phpgenerator.
-Pre-generated proxies are included in the Muhimbi PDF Converter API and Server Platform’s Sample Code folder.
+Pre-generated proxies are included in the Muhimbi PDF Converter Services’s Sample Code folder.
 You can also generate your own proxies using the following steps:

 Download wsdl2phpgenerator and unzip it to a location of your choice.